carbon-language/carbon-lang/flang/documentation/Calls.md

-1. Create and populate descriptors for assumed-shape/-rank arrays, parameterized derived types with length, polymorphic types, coarrays, and non-`POINTER` actual arguments (that are`TARGET` or procedures) associated with `INTENT(IN) POINTER` non-`CONTIGUOUS' dummy arrays (15.5.2.7, C.10.4).
+1. Create and populate descriptors for assumed-shape/-rank arrays, parameterized derived types with length, polymorphic types, coarrays, and non-`POINTER` actual arguments (that are`TARGET` or procedures) associated with `INTENT(IN) POINTER` dummy arrays (15.5.2.7, C.10.4).
-1. Possibly allocate function result storage, if its size can be known by all callers; function results that are neither `POINTER` nor `ALLOCATABLE` must have explicit shapes (C816).
+1. Possibly allocate function result storage, when its size can be known by all callers; function results that are neither `POINTER` nor `ALLOCATABLE` must have explicit shapes (C816).
 1. Create and populate a descriptor for the function result, if it needs one (deferred-shape/-length `POINTER`, any `ALLOCATABLE`,